 Being an online-only retailer may seem like a good idea on the surface.
 Online merchants supposedly enjoy lower overheads thanks to the fact that they don’t have to maintain physical locations.

 But this simply isn’t the case.
-Online customer acquisition costs have risen to the point of being unsustainable and the growing expectations for free shipping and constant promotions are eating into e-commerce profits.
+Online customer acquisition costs have risen to the point of being unsustainable.
+Additionally, the growing expectations for free shipping and constant promotions are eating into e-commerce profits.

 And because of its low barrier to entry, the e-commerce space has become overcrowded and competitive.
 Online-only brands simply don’t carry the same weight and credibility as those that have a brick and mortar presence.